TamerAbdelatyAhmed/Analyzing-Streaming-Service-Content-in-SQL/README.md

 # Analyzing-Streaming-Service-Content-in-SQL
-Welcome to your webinar workspace!
-You can follow along as we analyze the data in a SQL database and visualize the results.
+I analyze the data in a SQL database and visualize the results.

 To set up your integration, create a PostgreSQL integration with the following credentials: